-As provided in Section 766.3, I am referring this matter to the Administrative Law Judge.
+As provided in Section 766.3 of the Regulations, I am referring this matter to the Administrative Law Judge.
 Pursuant to an Interagency Agreement between BIS and the U.S. Coast Guard, the U.S. Coast Guard is providing administrative law judge services, to the extent that such services are required under the Regulations, in connection with the matters set forth in this letter.
-Therefore, in accordance with the instructions in Section 766.5(a) of the Regulations, your answer should be filed with: